saadkhan29/lesson-w10d03-crud-mongoose-express/README.md

 4. Read the list of fruits using read route API.<br>
 5. Update fruits using update route API.<br>
 6. Delete fruits using delete route API.<br>
+7. Make a new folder with name routes. <br>
+8. Refactor routes within routes folder

 <hr>